-"Who would be slave to his passions if they did not also feel like freedom?"
+"Who would be a slave to his passions if they did not also feel like freedom?"

-To me the essence of creation lies in the excitement of being able to explore the unexplored, in the connection that arises from the glossolalic waving of your metaphorical hands in search for that numinous entity, or in the joy of seeing that which only you could see take shape and form.
+To me, the essence of creation lies in the excitement of being able to explore the unexplored, in the connection that arises from the glossolalic waving of your metaphorical hands in the search for that numinous entity, or in the joy of seeing that which only you could see take shape and form.
 To put it simply, creation or creativity to me is to be unburdened by what came before, or by what is yet to come, while maintaining the innocence of knowing not what it is but a manifestation of child-like curiosity — stateless, formless, and irreverent.
-And my definition of creation is pretty specific, in it doesn't allow anything that is formal for the sake of being formal.
-At least in my opinon, anything that is mechanistically injected/indocrinated into you is not creation.
+And my definition of creation is pretty specific, in it doesn't allow anything formal for the sake of being formal.
+At least, in my opinion, anything that is mechanistically injected/indoctrinated into you is not creation.

 "What I learned on my own I still remember."